Multi-objective optimization for ship hull form design.

 Uncertainty quantification allows to acount for these uncertainties and estimates their impact on system performance.
 It can be used to identify variables with the largest sensitivity for instance, or calculate the impact of less stringent manufacturing tolerances.

 In design mode, uncertainty quantification enables minimizing the impact of uncertainties on performance, ensuring that the final design performance is robust.
-The performance will be less sensitive to the variability of those uncertain variables.
+Through this Robust Design Optimization (RDO) the performance will be less sensitive to the variability of those uncertain variables.

 Resulting marine propeller shapes comparing standard vs robust design optimization.